innoviz-swt/a-task-queue/README.md

 # a-task-queue
-yet another task queue :)  an in process task queue to be used in distributed computing systems.
+An in process task queue for distributed computing systems.